sileshn/Magisk-WSL2-Patcher/README.md

 # Overview

 This utility aims to simplify patching a boot image for an ARM/ARM64 device on a PC.
 It is designed to run on WSL2.
+This has been tested only on ManjaroWSL.

 ## Prerequisites